 Contextual info

-When users press-and-hold objects in Windows and apps, they see additional contextual options and actions they can perform for the selected object.
+When users press and hold items in Windows and apps, they see additional contextual options and actions they can perform for the selected item.

 File picker

 The file picker provides a consistent and simple way for users to open or save files to their file system from within Metro style apps.
 Using the file picker, users either pick files, folders, or groups of files.
-Users can easily browse large sets of files by zooming in and out.
-Users can view thumbnails, previews, and item properties and information to find and select the right item.
-The files can reside on the local device, HomeGroup, or online.
+Users can easily browse large sets of files by zooming in and out, and they can view thumbnails, previews, item properties, and info to find and select the right item.
+The files can be on a device, in a HomeGroup, or online.

 App responsiveness

-Windows 8 improved support for PCs with multiple processors and how it assigns apps to the multiple processors, so Windows and Window apps are more responsive.
+Windows 8 improves support for PCs with multiple processors and how it assigns apps to the multiple processors so both Windows and apps are more responsive.

 Responsiveness with antivirus software